trekhleb/angular-library-seed/README.md

 - `fork` this repo
 - `clone` your fork
 - `yarn install` to install required dependencies (or `npm i`)
+- Replace the content of `src` folder with your library sources if you already have ones.
+Your library must have `index.ts` file as an entry point for further building.

 ## Build the library
 - `yarn build` for building the library once
 - `yarn build:watch` for building the library and watch for file changes

+## Other commands

+#### Lint the code
+- `yarn lint` for performing static code analysis

+#### Test the library
+- `yarn test` for running all your `*.spec.ts` tests once
+- `yarn test:watch` for running all you `*.spec.ts` and watch for file changes.

+#### Generate documentation
+- `yarn docs` for generating documentation locally
+- `yarn gh-pages` for generating documentation and uploading it to GitHub Pages

+#### Explore the bundle
+- `yarn explore` to find out where all your code in bundle is coming from